kotharisanjana/CMPE257-CoviHealth/README.md

-### CMPE257 Project1- CoviHealth
+### CMPE257 Project 1- CoviHealth

-An end-to-end pipeline demonstrating undersampling/oversampling data in the context of classification
+An end-to-end pipeline demonstrating the consequences of oversampling data in the context of classification.
+Muller loop used to select best model for each of the data amalgamations.
+Classification metrics and data distribution plots updated for each oversampling.

 #### Client-side application for CoviHealth
 It is a Dash application.
 Dash is a framework that is built on top of plotly.js, react.js, and flask in Python.